TrivadisPF/various-bigdata-prototypes/kafka/kafka-streams-check-for-expired-msgs/impl/README.md

 ```

 ## Test Producer using Python
-A Python script has been created for testing the behaviour based on the environment created above.
-It acts as the producer using the topic `person-before`.
+A client for testing as been implmented in Python.
+It can be used for testing the behaviour based on the environment created above.
+It produces messages into the `person-before` topic, which should then be processed by the stream processor.

+The python program can be found here: [`./scripts/producer.py`](./scripts/producer.py)

 ### Prepare Python environment
-To get the confluent python client, you first have to intall pip.
+Before you can use the test client, you have to install the confluent python client.
+In order to do that, you first have to intall pip (if not yet done):

 ```
 sudo apt install python-pip
 ```

-After that you can install the self-contained binaries of the Confluent Python client with avro support using
+Now you can install the self-contained binaries of the Confluent Python client with avro support using:

 ```
 pip install confluent-kafka